 This may be useful when applying terrain adaptation to cached agents.

-Adjusts the position of the hips to ensure that legs are not over-stretched when planting feet on uneven terrain.
+When turned on, adjusts the position of the hips to ensure that the legs are not over-stretched when planting the feet on uneven terrain.

 Specifies an additional offset to shift the hips up or down.